Board members bring a range of complementary skills and experience in areas such as finance, governance and health policy.

 NHS England’s Executive Group are:

-Simon Stevens is CEO of NHS England, which leads the NHS’s work nationally to improve health and ensure high quality care for all.
-He is accountable to Parliament for over £100 billion of annual Health Service funding.
+Simon Stevens is CEO of NHS England, which leads the NHS’ work nationally to improve health and ensure high quality care for all.
+As the NHS Accounting Officer he is also accountable to Parliament for over £100 billion of annual Health Service funding.

 Simon joined the NHS through its Graduate Training Scheme in 1988.
 As a frontline NHS manager he subsequently led acute hospitals, mental health and community services, primary care and health commissioning in the North East of England, London and the South Coast.
 He also served seven years as the Prime Minister’s Health Adviser at 10 Downing Street, and as policy adviser to successive Health Secretaries at the Department of Health.